PeteHaitch/methtuple/README.md

 ## Other notes

-* Bismark always sets the mapping quality (`mapQ`) as the value 255, which means unavailable in the SAM format specification.
-Thus the `--min-mapq` option will not have any effect for Bismark data.
+* Bismark-Bowtie1 always sets the mapping quality (`mapQ`) as the value 255, which means unavailable in the SAM format specification.
+Thus the `--min-mapq` option will not have any effect for Bismark-Bowtie1 data.
 * `comethylation` skips paired-end reads where either mate is unmapped.

 # Acknowledgements